asyncapi/website/pages/blog/the-reference-rabbit-hole.md

 Besides having a bunch of new keywords that change the referencing behavior, such as `$dynamicRef`, `$dynamicAnchor`, `$anchor`, pne of the key differences is that in [JSON Schema draft 2019-09](https://datatracker.ietf.org/doc/html/draft-handrews-json-schema-02), they changed their behavior of references where extra keywords are now allowed adjacent to `$ref`.

 But what does this mean exactly?
-Does this mean `$ref` overwrite any duplicate properties? or the other way around?
+Does this mean `$ref` overwrites any duplicated properties?
+Or is it the other way around?

 Well, there is one thing we need to remember about JSON Schema.
 It is primary build for validation rules and how a validator can take input data and determine whether that input is valid against the Schema.